Cody Wilson, owner of 3D-printed gun company, wanted in connection to alleged sexual assault of a minor

 Suspect Cody Wilson, 30, owns Defense Distributed, which sells blueprints for producing plastic firearms using 3D printers.

-The alleged victim, an unnamed girl younger than 17, told a counselor she’d had sex with Wilson Aug.
+The alleged victim, an unnamed 16-year-old girl from Central Texas, according to Austin police, told a counselor she’d had sex with Wilson Aug.
 15, 2018, in an Austin hotel before he paid her $500, according to the arrest warrant affidavit filed Wednesday in Travis County District Court.

+Austin police said they received a call from the counselor Aug.
+22 who reported that a client, a girl under the age of 17, told her she’d had sex with a 30-year-old man a week before.

+Police said they were present Aug.
+27 when staff from the Center for Child Protection interviewed the alleged victim.
+The girl said she’d met the man on SugarDaddyMeet.com and that he’d used the screen name “Sanjuro,” according to police.

 Wilson is a self-described “crypto-anarchist” at the center of a fierce legal battle over whether Americans should be able to print guns that would be unregulated and untraceable.